Wilfrick/Hanab-Convention/README.md

 Welcome to the home page of this Hanab convention.
-This is inteded to be a reference document for the convention that I play when playing Hanab(i) with others.
+This is intended to be a reference document for the convention that I play when playing Hanab(i) with others.

 Here is an overview of what you can find here: